tomahawkins/volleyball/strategy.md

 Core strategies are our guiding principles of how we approach the game.

-Founding theories are precerived truths about the game, which will shift, change, and grow, as our understanding improves and matures.
+Founding theories are perceived truths about the game, which will shift, change, and grow, as our understanding improves and matures.

-Derived tactices are specific methods based on the founding theories designed to increase our chance of success at game time.
+Derived tactics are specific methods based on the founding theories designed to increase our chance of success at game time.